nahuef/statsViewer/README.md

     </p>

 Once you paste that path in the `config.json` file, make sure you duplicate each `\`.
-For the screenshots shown the `config.json` file would look like this:
+For the screenshots shown above the `config.json` file would look like this:
 ```
 {
 	"stats_path": "E:\\GamesSSD\\SteamLibrary\\steamapps\\common\\FPSAimTrainer\\FPSAimTrainer\\stats"